-After what felt like hundreds of hours of research and online shopping, I eventually tracked down coverings for all of my windows.
+Finally, after many hours of research and online shopping, I tracked down coverings for all of my windows.

-The good news is, you don’t have to spend hundreds of hours.
+And now I hope you don’t have to spend so much time.
 Start with this guide to find mid-century modern curtains and hardware for your home.

 Curtain Shopping Tips